climindex/hydroclimsa/README.md

-# The Weather Risk site
+# The Weather Risk App

 This platform was developed through a project funded by the Water Research Commission (WRC) titled “Development of a web-based hydrometeorological indices app to support decision-making for weather- and climate-sensitive agricultural activities in South Africa”